PublicSoftTools

 What Is a robots.txt File?

 A robots.txt file is a plain-text document placed at the root of your website that tells web crawlers which pages or directories they may or may not access.
-It follows the Robots Exclusion Protocol, a de facto standard that all major search engines — Google, Bing, Yandex, and others — respect voluntarily.
+It follows the Robots Exclusion Protocol (REP), originally proposed by Martijn Koster in 1994 and formalized as RFC 9309 (IETF 2022).
+The standard is voluntary — major search engines and reputable bots respect it, but any program can ignore it.

 When a crawler visits your site, its first request is typically for https://www.yoursite.com/robots.txt.
 If the file exists, the crawler reads the rules before fetching any other page.
 If the file does not exist, the crawler assumes it has permission to access everything.